Context Engineering for AI Agents (2025): Practical Guide

-Why Prompt Engineering Alone Is Not Enough
+Why Prompt Engineering Alone Falls Short

-Traditional prompt engineering focuses on:
+Prompt engineering usually focuses on:

 • Phrasing instructions clearly